Safeguarding

 White Ribbon Day

-As part of our overall approach to protecting vulnerable people, SWR is joining with others in the Rail Industry to support White Ribbon Day on 25 November 2022.
+As part of our overall approach to protecting vulnerable people, SWR joined with others in the Rail Industry to support White Ribbon Day in 2022.
+This has continued and remains a priority for SWR.

 White Ribbon is the UK’s leading charity engaging men and boys to end violence against women and girls.
 The charity aims to prevent violence against women and girls, by changing harmful attitudes, systems and behaviours that perpetuate gender inequality and men’s violence against women.